Are the Swiss too strict about the Dublin accords?

 Semere’s is not an isolated case: every year Switzerland sends thousands of immigrants back to Italy.
 This is nothing new.
 The Dublin accords call for asylum seekers to be handled by the first European country where they arrive or land.
 Geographically, this is most often Italy and Greece.

 What is surprising is that the vast majority of the cases Switzerland wanted to refer to Italy were immigrants who were never registered there.
-In other words, their fingerprints were missing from the European database Eurodac.
+In other words, their fingerprints were missing from the European database Eurodacexternal link.

 Switzerland’s strategy in recent years is unique, at least to this extent.
 The following graphic shows that in 2014 less than 30% of the Swiss transfer requests were based on Eurodac data.
 This compares with 70% for countries like Austria and Germany.